epfl-ada/ada-2022-project-silvermafia2022/README.md

 4. character.metadata.tsv.gz
 5. tvtropes.clusters.txt

-From dataset number 2, an additional dataset is created in the Jupyter Notebook "BLABLA" (matthias).
+From dataset number 2, an additional dataset is created in the Jupyter Notebook "BLABLA" (Mathias).
 Apart from those, there are no additional datasets.

 ### Methods